10 most difficult Jews riddlesJews quiz

 it is not known

 The Scriptures tell us that Jesus didn’t look different from an ordinary Jewish man of His time.
+(No, they do not.
+Jesus was descended from the Galilean Mary.)
 Any other color of eyes than brown would have been surely noted down.
 In the 2004 movie, The Passion of the Christ, Jesus was portrayed by Jim Caviezel who had his blue eyes digitally changed to brown.